Constructive Engagement / Collaborative

 - Independent constructive engagement organizations

-- Participatory studies, such as NEPA environmental impact assessments
+- Participatory studies, such as NEPA environmental impact assessments or baseline development studies

 - Participatory monitoring or oversight committees